 It’s also essential that you and your child have a vision and that it is the same vision and that they have participated in developing the vision.
 If you don’t know where you are going, how do you know what to advocate for?

-Measurable Self determination and self advocacy goals for an IEP
+Measurable IEP self advocacy goals and self determination IEP goals

 - Co-lead annual review and help develop IEP goals.